 The unincorporated community of Essex is situated in Baltimore County, Maryland.
 It was initially founded in the early 1900s and was originally only ten blocks in size.
 Essex bloomed in popularity among people who craved life outside of Baltimore’s busy city streets.
 The Glenn L. Martin Company is credited with the rapid growth of the region, as it employed tens of thousands of workers during World War II.

-Essex is a medium sized community, measuring just less than 12 square miles in size.
-It is home to approximately 39,300 people, the majority of which are female.
+Essex is a medium-sized community, measuring just less than 12 square miles in size.
+It is home to approximately 39,300 people, the majority of whom are female.
 Residents of Essex are also slightly older than other areas in Maryland, with residents reporting a median age of 37 years.

 Essex residents also make significantly less than other communities in the state, with a median household income that is less than $50,000 annually.
 Nearly 12% of residents in Essex live below the poverty level.

 Industries and Jobs in Essex, MD